1983–84 FC Basel season

 The Fussball Club Basel 1893 1983–84 season was their 90th season since the club was founded.
-It was their 38th consecutive season in the top flight of Swiss football after they won promotion during the season 1945–46.
-They played their home games in the St. Jakob Stadium.
+It was their 38th consecutive season in the top flight of Swiss football, following their promotion at the end of the 1945–46 seasom.
+They played their home games in the former St. Jakob Stadium, situated about three kilometers south-east of the city-centre.
 Urs Gribi was their newly appointed chairman, he replaced Roland Rasi who stood down at the AGM after just one year chairmanship.

 Overview

 Pre-season

 Ernst August Künnecke was appointed as Basel’s new first team manager and Emil Müller was appointed as his assistant.
 They had taken over from Rainer Ohlhauser, who had been manager for just the previous season.
 Künnecke had not played as professional footballer, but had played in the highest amateur levels before becoming professional head coach in Belgium.
 Künnecke's reputation grew because of his conveyance, his advancing and his greatest strength was the furtherance of young players.
 Waterschei Thor and KV Mechelen were two of Künnecke's stations in Belgium and that is the reason why Basel played two test games against these teams during the first half of the season.

 A number of players left the squad.
 Hans Küng retired after having been with the club six years and playing in a total of 252 games, of which 154 in the Nationalliga A and 16 were in the European competitions (European Cup, UEFA Cup and Cup of the Alps).
 Peter Marti move to Aarau after having been with the club seven years, playing in 262 games of which 146 in the Nationalliga A and 29 in the European competitions.
 Serge Duvernois and Serge Gaisser moved on to play for FC Mulhouse.
 Further Bruno Graf moved to Wettingen, Winfried Berkemeier to FC Raron and Roger Bossert to local club FC Laufen.
 In the other direction a number of new players joined the club.
 Three came from Wettingen, goalkeeper Urs Suter and the two defenders Martin Andermatt and Rolf Lauper.
 Uwe Dreher joined from Stuttgarter Kickers and René Botteron from 1.
 FC Nürnberg.
 Two youngsters were brought in from local clubs, Thomas Süss from Nordstern Basel and Fredy Grossenbacher from Concordia Basel.
 Another youngster, Peter Nadig, advanced from Basel's own youth team.